 CHAPTER FIVE: All The Dramatic Moments You Missed While Reading The Colorful Narrative In Chapter Four

-There was the exciting plane crash into the Vatican.
-You’ll have to take my word for it, it was action packed!
+There was an exciting plane crash into Vatican City.
+Take my word for it, it was action packed!

-The Pope has to pull out his pearl handle gun from his shoulder holster —which the papacy is allowed to use in extreme emergencies — and then shoot it out with a bunch of clowns from a traveling Circus.
+Then the Pope pulled out a pearl handle gun from his shoulder holster — the papacy allows its use only in extreme emergencies — and he shot it out with a bunch of clowns from a traveling Circus.

-And the “Great Flood of Jello” which wiggled its way down the buttes of the Mojave Desert at midday, wiping out some odious traveling nomads searching for the birth place of Bartholomew.
+A “Great Flood of Jello” wiggled its way down the buttes into the Mojave Desert at midday and wiping out some odious traveling nomads who were searching for the mysterious birth place of Bartholomew.